Igram-doo/Kiribi-Net/README.md

 * Add blurb about NAT transversal and router types.
 * Add link to check if router supports NAT transversal.
 * Add blurb about router configuration.
-* Add multicast discovery for use on a LAN.